AndrewIjano/mqtt-broker/README.md

 ## Architecture

 The [MQTT 5.0 protocol](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html) is huge.
-This project just implements a simplifies version of it.
+This project just implements a simplified version of it.
 See the [presentation slides](docs/slides.pdf) (in Portuguese) for more information about project decisions.

 <br/>
 <p align="center">